SocketCluster/sc-codec-min-bin/README.md

 ## Contributing

-To build global script for browser:
+To build the global script for the browser:

 ```bash
 browserify -s scCodecMinBin index.js > sc-codec-min-bin.js